Aswath-Ramana/Sales-Forecasting/README.md

 We will use the [```fbprophet```](https://facebook.github.io/prophet/docs/quick_start.html) package to identify the overall trends for both our datasets.
 The steps will be:

-- Select a range for the weather data (between 2007 and 2009)
+- Select a range for the sales data
 - Feed the data to the ```fbprophet.Prophet``` object as a dataframe with two columns: "ds" (for date) and "y" (data)

 - Run the model